27 January 2020

 Similarly, some firms gear up to tackle a broad scope of project types across a number of technical disciplines; which stretches resources.

 Diversified firms have too many "beasts to feed"; with considerable investment in plant, equipment and specialist skill sets required to tackle a variety of project types.
 Setting up an efficient sausage machine becomes more challenging.

 The simple test of how diversified your business is to ask the question "could you lay your production processes out in a straight line, and every job would go through every process?"

 Another test is to look around the workshop for expensive machines that are underutilized.
 Engineering firms are famous for buying a new bit of kit (particularly if a second -hand one comes-up at auction) that is only needed infrequently.
 Now, I am not saying this is always a bad thing - however, specialization will make more money (if there is sufficient demand and you can efficiently find customers).

 Best practice is to "stick to the knitting."

 Solution selling schematic

-Continuously feed opportunities in to the start of the process, crank the handle and invoices regularly pop-out the end, thus building a sustainable business.
+Continuously feed opportunities into the start of the process, crank the handle and invoices regularly pop out at the end, thus building a sustainable business.
 Hence "building a better sausage machine."

 Establishing business disciplines - innate business process compared to formal